Skip to content

 The keyboard can be thought of as having 3 sections (per half), illustrated below:

 The TOP, SIDE and ADD sections all connect to the BASE, which is the black PCB sitting on the table.
-As these sections are all positioned at an angle relative to BASE, there are connection points between them with sockets and headers.
-An added benefit is that the SIDE units can moved around to your liking, or removed altogether for a bare bones, switches only keyboard.
+As these sections are all positioned at an angle relative to BASE, there are connection points between them.
+An added benefit is that the SIDE units can be moved between the left and right sides to your liking.

 Support Pillars